 About

-Jack Brookes is a writer, educator, and college admissions advisor with more than eight years of experience guiding applicants through undergraduate, graduate, and postdoctoral processes.
-He has supported students in securing admission to leading liberal arts colleges, major public universities, and Ivy League institutions through a method grounded in thoughtful strategy, intellectual rigor, and authentic self-expression.
+Jack Brookes is a writer, educator, and college admissions advisor with more than ten years of experience guiding applicants through undergraduate, graduate, and postdoctoral processes.
+He has supported students in securing admission to leading liberal arts colleges, major public universities, and Ivy League institutions through a method grounded in thoughtful strategy and rigor.

 At The Arc Project, Jack provides individualized guidance designed not only to help students articulate a coherent sense of purpose and produce outstanding applications.
-Through a structured and collaborative process of ideation, development, and refinement, he works closely with students to produce essays that are intellectually compelling and personally grounded.
+Through a structured and collaborative process of ideation and refinement, Jack works closely with students to produce essays that are exceptional and unique to the student’s own sense of self.
 Engagements begin in the spring and extend through the full admissions cycle.